garbervetsky/ERC-Verisol-Demo/Verifying-ERC20.md

 ./ERC20-demo.sol(46,1): : ASSERTION FAILS!
 ```

+The file [ERC20.sol](https://github.com/garbervetsky/ERC-Verisol-Demo/blob/master/ERC20.sol) contains the full specification for the function `transfer` as well as the contract invariant.

-Other tools like [VerX](https://verx.ch/) also provide support to (multi) contract invariants as well for specifying temporal properties (see bellow).
-VerX has a language for specifying properties but, unfortunately, unlike VeriSol the tool is not open and requires a payed subscription for its use.
+Other tools like [VerX](https://verx.ch/) can also verify to (multi) contract invariants.
+It also includes support for specifying and checking temporal properties (see bellow).
+Unfortunately, unlike VeriSol the tool is not open and requires a payed subscription for its use.

 ## Working with temporal properties